Understanding Heat And Cold Therapy

 Additionally, you should talk to your doctor before starting cold therapy if you have been diagnosed with high blood pressure, heart disease, or vascular disease.

-When To Alternative Between Heat And Cold Therapy
+When To Alternate Between Heat And Cold Therapy

 In some instances, alternating between heat and cold therapy can be extremely beneficial.

-Cold therapy causes your blood vessels to contract, your circulation to reduce, and your pain to decrease.
+Cold therapy causes your blood vessels to contract, your circulation to reduce, this reduces inflammation.

 By applying heat after cold therapy, your veins begin to expand again, your circulation improves, and nutrients are carried through your blood to the injury site to stimulate healing.

-Alternating between heat and cold therapy may be beneficial for certain conditions, such as osteoarthritis and exercise induced injuries.
+Alternating between heat and cold therapy may be beneficial for certain conditions, such as osteoarthritis and exercise induced injuries and post workout muscle soreness.

 Book Your Appointment With Capitol Physical Therapy Today